 How to Make Roux: Step by Step Instructions

-Roux (pronounced "roo") is one of the basic thickening agents in the culinary arts.
-Used primarily for thickening sauces and soups, roux is made from equal parts fat and flour, and the "equal parts" are measured by weight, not volume.
+Roux (pronounced "roo") is one of the basic thickening agents in cooking.
+Used primarily for bulk up sauces and soups, roux is made from equal parts fat and flour—and the "equal parts" are measured by weight, not volume.

-Traditionally, a roux is made with clarified butter, mainly because clarified butter can be heated to a higher temperature without turning brown.
+Traditionally, a roux is made with clarified butter, which can be heated to a higher temperature without turning brown.
 And if you're making a white sauce, you don't want to start off with brown butter.
-But you can certainly make a roux using ordinary whole butter.
-Just be sure not to let it burn when you're melting it.
+But you can certainly make a roux using ordinary whole butter—just be sure not to let it burn when you're melting it.

 02 of 05